nikolak/BBBot/README.md

 bblib.py
 --------

-On line 34 edit airtimes, enter times according to GMT timezone if you want the numbers to be correct.
+On line 44 edit airtimes and episode names, enter airtimes according to GMT timezone if you want the numbers to be correct.

-On line 53 add episode names and air times, make sure that the air times are same as on line 34 otherwise the episode names won't be reutrned.

 BBBot.py
 --------